 If there is more than one service on a single date you will need to use different names (eg '2021-12-24 YouTube Christingle' and '2021-12-24 YouTube Midnight').

 You now need to create a YouTube video which is empty but listening for input.
 If users click on the link they will see the thumbnail (above) and a message saying that the stream will start in x days.

 From here on you need to be be logged on to YouTube as the channel manager.
 Note that by default you will be logged on to your own Google account, so if you don't see the church logo in the little circle at the top right of the YouTube channel page click on that circle, select 'Switch account', and then either select 'St Andrew's United Reformed Church, Cheam' (these words may be only partly shown) or click on 'Add account' (at the bottom of the dropdown) to find it.

 You will need the login details for this account, at least the first time, and they are:

 This section of the page is only visible if you are logged in to the website.
 Click here for help.

-You can now leave this until a few minutes before the stream goes live as detailed in part 2.
+You can now leave this until the day the stream goes live as detailed in part 2.